Kernel Normalized Convolutional Networks: Abstract

 \section{Abstract}

-Existing deep convolutional neural network (CNN) architectures frequently rely upon batch normalization (BatchNorm) to effectively train the model.
-BatchNorm significantly improves model performance in centralized training, but it is unsuitable for federated learning and differential privacy settings.
-Even in centralized learning, BatchNorm performs poorly with smaller batch sizes.
-To address these limitations, we propose \emph{kernel normalization} and \emph{kernel normalized convolutional} layers, and incorporate them into \emph{kernel normalized convolutional networks} (KNConvNets) as the main building blocks.
-We implement KNConvNets corresponding to the state-of-the-art CNNs such as VGGNets and ResNets while forgoing BatchNorm layers.
-Through extensive experiments, we illustrate KNConvNets consistently outperform their batch, group, and layer normalized counterparts in terms of both accuracy and convergence rate in centralized, federated, and differentially private learning settings.
+Existing convolutional neural network architectures frequently rely upon batch normalization (BatchNorm) to effectively train the model.
+BatchNorm, however, performs poorly with small batch sizes, and is inapplicable to differential privacy.
+To address these limitations, we propose the \textbf{kernel normalization} (\textbf{KernelNorm}) and \textbf{kernel normalized convolutional} layers, and incorporate them into kernel normalized convolutional networks (\textbf{KNConvNets}) as the main building blocks.
+We implement KNConvNets corresponding to the state-of-the-art ResNets while forgoing the BatchNorm layers.
+Through extensive experiments, we illustrate that KNConvNets achieve higher or competitive performance compared to the BatchNorm counterparts in image classification and semantic segmentation.
+They also significantly outperform their batch-independent competitors including those based on layer and group normalization in non-private and differentially private training.
+Given that, KernelNorm combines the batch-independence property of layer and group normalization with the performance advantage of BatchNorm \footnote{The code is available at: \url{https://github.com/reza-nasirigerdeh/norm-torch}}.